 The faculty and administration are eager to receive constructive feedback regarding courses.
 This feedback is used to improve course content, teaching, and even required readings.
-The course evaluation is completed by students enrolled in each nutrition course at the end of the semester, and is administered on-line.
+Student course evaluation is completed for each enrolled course at the end of the semester and is administered online.
 The faculty does not review the course evaluation until AFTER the students' final grades are submitted to the Registrar.